WhiskyDev/whiskydev.github.io/tickets.md

  title: Tickets
 ---

 Sorry Friend, you appear to be a bit early.
-Tickets for our next event go on sale on **January 7th**.
+Tickets for our next event go on sale on **February 18th @ 8 am**.

-For more details on our next tasting, check out [January Tasting: Back Around the World][1].
+For more details on our next tasting, check out [March Tasting: Why Rye][1].

-[1]: /2016/01/04/January-Tasting-Around-the-World/
+[1]: /2016/02/15/March-Tasting-Why-Rye/